Machu Picchu 320 articles

 Since 2024, new circuits and entrance tickets to Machu Picchu have been implemented.
 These rules seek to improve the distribution of visitors to the Inca citadel and, in this way, avoid future collapse and deterioration of the archaeological site.

-The new entrance tickets to Machu Picchu offer tourist routes through circuit 1, circuit 2 or circuit 3.
-In addition, there are tickets that add adventure to these routes with the hike to the Huayna Picchu Mountain, Huchuy Picchu Mountain or Machu Picchu Mountain.
-Likewise, there are other routes to mysterious Inca constructions, such as: the Intipunku, the Inca Bridge or the Temple of the Moon (Great Cavern).
+The new Machu Picchu entrance tickets offer tours along Circuit 1, Circuit 2, or Circuit 3.
+There are also tickets that add adventure to these routes, such as the hike to the Huayna Picchu Mountains, Huchuy Picchu Mountain, or Machu Picchu Mountain.
+There are also other routes to mysterious Inca structures, such as the Intipunku, the Inca Bridge, or the Temple of the Moon (Great Cave).

-The new rules at Machu Picchu state that the new entrance hours are strict.
-Only a maximum delay time of 30 minutes is allowed (45 minutes in high tourist season from June 1 to October 15).
-Re-entry to the Inca city is not allowed.
-After the tourist route, the visit is finished.
+The new rules at Machu Picchu state that the new entry times are strict.
+A maximum delay of 30 minutes is allowed (45 minutes during peak tourist season from June 19 to November 2).
+Re-entry into the Inca city is not permitted.
+After the tourist route, the visit ends.

 Tickets can be purchased online or in person in Cusco.
-Definitely, the first option is the most recommended because it can be done from anywhere in the world.
-The website of the Ministry of Culture of Peru, allows the purchase from anywhere in the world.
-It is recommended to do it 2 or 3 months in advance because all tickets have limited availability.
+The first option is definitely the most recommended, as it allows you to reserve your trip well in advance.
+Our website allows you to purchase tickets from anywhere in the world.
+It is recommended to book two to three months in advance, as all tickets have limited availability.

-There is also the possibility to purchase tickets in person in the town of Aguas Calientes (1,000 tickets available for purchase in person).
-However, also due to the high demand of visitors, the purchase is made a day before and with the risk of not finding availability.
+Tickets can also be purchased in person in the town of Aguas Calientes (1,000 tickets available for in-person purchase).
+However, also due to high visitor demand, tickets must be purchased one day in advance, and there is a risk of availability.

 Tourists finishing the tour in the Inca Citadel